DeraTheOz/Todo-App/README.md

 # 🚀 Supercharge Your Productivity with Todo App! ✨

 A sleek and modern React app to manage your tasks effortlessly.
-Add, edit, sort, complete, or delete todos with a beautiful dark/light mode toggle. 📝☀️🌙
+Add, sort, complete, or delete todos with a beautiful dark/light mode toggle. 📝☀️🌙

 ## 💡 Description